-Options Notes Eligibility Self-Funded Options Pay full fees at registration 25% is non-refundable unless the student cancels the contract with the University in accordance with the Terms and Conditions for 2023 entry.
-All Students Payment Plan 25% payment at enrolment and registration, which is non- refundable unless the student cancels the contract with the University in accordance with the Terms and Conditions for 2023 entry.
-Further payments will be made in line with approved dates All Students Direct Debit 25% payment at enrolment and registration, which is non- refundable unless the student cancels the contract with the University in accordance with the Terms and Conditions for 2023 entry.
-3 further payments (November, January, March) All Students Externally F unded Options SLC loan Student must apply to the SLC separately.
+Options Notes Eligibility Self-Funded Options Pay full 25% is non-refundable unless the student cancels the contract All Students fees at registration with the University in accordance with the Terms and Conditions for 2024 entry.
+Payment Plan 25% payment at enrolment and registration, which is non- refundable unless the student cancels the contract with the University in accordance with the Terms and Conditions for 2024 entry.
+Further payments will be made in line with approved dates All Students Externally Funded Options SLC loan Student must apply to the SLC separately.
 The SLC then pays the loan directly to the University.
 An application must be made for each year of study.
 Eligible NI/ROI/GB students Sponsor Evidence of sponsorship or scholarship from a government or other official organisation must be provided at enrolment and registration.
 All Students with proof of sponsorship Internally Funded Queen's University Students will receive confirmation from the University that this funding will be provided.
 This funding is normally only available to Postgraduate Research Students.
 Approved students